 - Demonstrate love to a stranger who needs it.
 If love is to give away, decide on a type of service project to participate in with your family.
 An easy idea is to contact a local soup kitchen or homeless shelter to see if you can help with a meal.
 You could also tie up little giveaway packs of peanut butter crackers and water bottles to keep in your car.
 When you see someone in need, you’ll have on hand a perfect way to help.

-Which one can you try this month to show Christ’s love to someone besides your spouse?
+Which one can you try this month to show Christ’s love to someone besides your spouse or your children?

 His love is for everyone and we’re commanded to give it to each person we encounter.
 So really sharing and showing love is for every day of the year.
 If you’re up for it, make an entire month of love.
 Try one of these ideas each week for the entire month of February to keep love on your to-do list.